YottaDB/YDBDoc/ProgGuide/utility.rst

    Restored 753 lines in 6 routines.
    YDB>

+.. _ro-util:

 ++++
 %RO
 ++++

 The %RO utility writes M source code for one or more routines to a sequential device such as, a disk file or a printer. .

 %RO uses %RSEL to select routines.
-For more information, see `%RSEL`_.
+For more information, see :ref:`rsel-util`.

 %RO writes the routines in alphabetical order to the specified device. %RO displays the name of each routine as it writes the routine to the device.